 The Bothy operates a strict ‘no smoking’ policy; please do so outside the dwelling.

-The nearest shop is in Kirriemuir, 6 miles away.
-The nearest restaurants are at The Clova Hotel, 6 miles, or The Drovers at Memus, 9 miles.
-Both offer very good food at reasonable prices.
+The nearest shop is in Kirriemuir, 8 miles away.
+The nearest restaurants are at The Clova Hotel, 6 miles, or The Drovers at Memus, 7 miles.
+Both offer very good food and are dog friendly in the bar areas.
 There is no mobile phone signal at the cottage, but reception can be picked up a short walk up the hill (!) or drive about a mile south.
 There is a public phone box at Clova village (6 miles).

 What To See and Do

 Walkers and cyclists will find Glen Clova and the neighbouring glens provide spectacular countryside to explore.
 There are a wide variety of easy woodland and open hill walks, more challenging long distance mountain walks into the Cairngorms National Park, and climbing opportunities.
 There are 8 Munros in the immediate area, and a Corbett on the north-east side of the glen.
 The Glen Shee hills are also within easy reach.
 Several new hill tracks criss-cross the hills offering alternative perspectives on the glen, and mountain biking opportunities.
 Lower paths offer through walks between the glens including The Minister’s Path, The Kilbo Path, and Jock’s Road.
 There are also short walks to Loch Brandy and Loch Wharral, spectacular examples of sculpted corries.
 A variety of maps, walk and cycling information and local walk details are provided in The Bothy.